 Tyler McGill Music Scholarship Program

-There is no better story about Scarborough being a caring community, than this one about music education.
-Read further on for the program details on music lessons.
+There is no better offer of music education, or story about Scarborough being a caring community, than this one.

-Free Music Lessons for Youth 14 to 24
+Free music lessons for youth aged 14 to 24

 Who was Tyler McGill?